You cart is empty.

 A cookie is a small piece of data that a website stores on your device when you visit.
 It typically contains information about the website itself, a unique identifier that allows the site to recognize your web browser when you return, additional data that serves the cookie’s purpose, and the lifespan of the cookie itself.
 Cookies are used to enable certain features (e.g. logging in), track site usage (e.g. analytics), store your user settings (e.g. time zone, notification preferences), and to personalize your content (e.g. advertising, language).
 Cookies set by other sites and companies (i.e. third parties) are called third-party cookies.
 They can be used to track you on other websites that use the same third-party service.

 Types of cookies and how we use them

-Essential cookies are crucial to your experience of a website, enabling core features like user logins, account management, shopping carts, and payment processing.
+Essential Cookies: Essential cookies are crucial to your experience of a website, enabling core features like user logins, account management, shopping carts, and payment processing.
 We use essential cookies to enable certain functions on our website.

-Performance cookies track how you use a website during your visit.
+Performance Cookies: Performance cookies track how you use a website during your visit.
 Typically, this information is anonymous and aggregated, with information tracked across all site users.
 They help companies understand visitor usage patterns, identify and diagnose problems or errors their users may encounter, and make better strategic decisions in improving their audience’s overall website experience.
 These cookies may be set by the website you’re visiting (first-party) or by third-party services.
 They do not collect personal information about you.
 We use performance cookies on our site.